-First, you want have core value fit.
+- First, you want to have core value fit.
 What are your company’s core values?
 If you don’t know, take some time to reflect and define them.
 Each person on your team should have core value alignment with those of the company.
 This is a powerful tool to use when hiring new talent and evaluating your current staff.

-Everyone has their own unique strengths and talents.
+- Empowering your leaders' unique strengths and talents.
 Each member of your leadership team should rise to the peak of their abilities.
 They should be better at what they do than you, the business owner.
 They must be agile, able to embrace change, and excited to break through to the next level.
 All actions by leadership should be based on what’s best for the company as a whole to reach its vision.

+- How complex is your organization?
 To accelerate growth, it’s important to structure the organization in a simple, straightforward way, which enables operations to be predictable and systematized.
 Create your structure, then fill the seats with the best people.
 Delegating and elevating team members empowers them to grow, which steers the company’s overall growth.

 Regular evaluations of each team member, starting with leadership, will reveal possible weaknesses.
 Ask these questions about each team member.
 Do they understand the culture?
 Do they understand their role?
 Do they know how to execute their job?
 Do they have a desire to success and the ability to do so?